Boostcom/bee-plugin/README.md

 ```

 ### new Bee(token)
-Initialize a classe with token that are store on constructor
+Initializes a class with the token that are stored on constructor

 ### start(beeConfig, template)
-After the initizalization you can call start for create the editor on page, the method need two params:
+After the initizalization you can call start for creating the editor on the page; the method needs two parameters:

 - BEE configuration (js object)
 - Template (JSON)

 ### load(template)
-After you have started the editor is possible to change the template, just calling load with the new template
+After you have started the editor it's possible to change the template: just call `load` with the new template

 ### save()
-After you have started the editor is possible to trigger the save that trigger the callback onSave define on the configuration for getting fresh HTML of the email and the json template updated.
+After you have started the editor it's possible to trigger the `save`, which in turn will trigger the callback onSave defined on the configuration for getting fresh HTML of the email and the json template updated.

 ### saveAsTemplate()
-After you have started the editor is possible to trigger the saveAsTemplate that trigger the callback onSaveAsTemplate define on the configuration for getting only the current json of the instance.
+After you have started the editor it's possible to trigger the `saveAsTemplate` which in turn will trigger the callback onSaveAsTemplate defined in the configuration for getting only the current json of the instance.

 ## Test (WIP)